jimfu1217/FINRA_RESTful_FileUpload/README.md

 # FINRA_RESTful_FileUpload
-This is a project for FINRA coding exercie.
+This is a project for FINRA coding exercise.

 Developed a RESTful API for file upload with Spring-boot.